 The cause of “early blight” comes from fungi that can overwinter in the soil.
 If you experienced the same problem the previous season, avoid planting in that area.

 Detecting this condition is rather easy.
-It first appears on the older lower leaves in the form of brown spots that look like the targets, whereby the leave start yellowing around it.
+It first appears on the older lower leaves in the form of brown spots that look like the targets, whereby the tomato leaves start yellowing around it.
 The leaves will eventually turn brown, die, and fall off.

 The best way to prevent early blight from affecting your tomatoes is with crop rotation.
 You can do this by moving them to a different area of the garden with fresh soil.

 However, if you note that the plant had already been affected by this condition, try treating it using an organic fungicide.

-Mistake #8 – Tomato Plant Problems Caused By Over Fertilizing
+Mistake #8 – Tomato Plant Care Problems Caused By Over Fertilizing

 It is true that feeding your tomato plants with the necessary nutrients is crucial to the plants.
 However, feeding them too much can have the same effect as not feeding them at all.

 If you use fertilizer too frequently, it will build up in the soil causing some serious issues to the plant.
 For instance, applying fertilizer with nitrogen is important for a healthy tomato plant.

-However, excess nitrogen causes the plants to put more energy into the growing leaves than growing the tomatoes.
+However, excess nitrogen causes the plants to put more energy into the growing leaves than growing tomatoes (fruit).

 To prevent these issues, make sure that you use the best fertilizer for tomatoes or opt for natural compost.

 Mistake #9 In Tomato Growing – Not Watering Plants Properly

-When you are not consistent in your watering practicing, it can lead to the development of multiple problems for your tomato plants including blossom-end rot.
-Here are the tips to help you in watering the plants properly.
+When you are not consistent in your watering practicing, it can lead to the development of multiple problems for your tomato plants including calcium deficiency causing blossom end rot.
+Here are the tips to help you with watering the plants properly.

 - Make sure you water plants early before the sun or after the sun.
 Damp leaves can get leaf burn or lead to other problems from lingering water.